Pixel-Wise Recognition for Holistic Surgical Scene Understanding: The Holistic and Multi-Granular Surgical Scene Understanding of Prostatectomies Dataset

-For this reason, regardless of our instrument segmentation annotations, we maintain the original $mAP@0.5IoU_{box}$ metric from AVA, which is analogous to the previously explained $mAP@0.5IoU_{segm}$ metric but using the ground truth and predicted bounding boxes to calculate the IoU.
-Finally, due to the multi-target fashion of atomic action detection, where each instrument instance can perform up to three actions, we independently evaluate the presence of each atomic action in an instrument instance instead of assessing whether the entire expected combination of ground truth actions was predicted.
-This methodology is a more robust and sensitive way of measuring the atomic action detection performance.
-Once again, we use Activity Net's implementation of the $mAP@0.5IoU_{box}$ metric for atomic visual actions detection.
+For the Atomic Action Detection task, we adhere to the evaluation framework established by AVA (\cite{AVA_2018,li2020avakinetics,caba2015activitynet}).
+Since surgical atomic actions are instrument-centric and the primary goal is to locate these actions rather than delineating the exact shape of the executing agent, we maintain the original object detection metric ($mAP@0.5IoU_{box}$) from AVA, applied to instrument bounding boxes instead of segmentation masks.
+Finally, given the multi-target nature of atomic action detection, where each instrument instance can perform up to three actions simultaneously, we evaluate the prediction of each atomic action category independently for each instrument instance instead of assessing the entire expected combination of ground truth actions.
+This methodology offers a more robust and sensitive way of measuring the atomic action detection performance.